duongnt0712/AHT-Project/Java Spring/Lesson1-SpringCore/Note.md

 - **IOC Container**: manage beans - create object, write them together, config and manage their life cycle till destruction. configuration metadata: XML, Java annotations, Java code.
 	+ BeanFactory (use for lightweight application): provide config framework and basic function
+	Ex: `XmlBeanFactory`
-	+ ApplicationContext (recommend): extends from BeanFactory
+	+ ApplicationContext (recommend): extends from BeanFactory with more enterprise-specific functionality: resolve textual messages from a properties file, publish application events to interested event listeners.
+	Common implementation:
+		`FileSystemXmlApplicationContext`
+		`ClassPathXmlApplicationContext`
+		`WebXmlApplicationContext`
 - **MainApp**:
 	+ ApplicationContext:
-		- using ClassPathXmlApplicationContext(): load beans configuration file and take care of creating and initializing all objects (beans mentioned in config file)
+		- using `ClassPathXmlApplicationContext()`: load beans configuration file and take care of creating and initializing all objects (beans mentioned in config file)
-		- using AnnotationConfigApplicationContext(): load to read config file
+		- using `AnnotationConfigApplicationContext()`: load to read config file
-	+ use getBean() - use bean ID to return generic object, then cast to actual object.
+	+ use `getBean()` - use bean ID to return generic object, then cast to actual object.

 - **Bean Configuration File**: `Beans.xml`
 ```